 Types of Puerto Rico Bond Investments That May Support Claims

-Investors who held any of the following types of Puerto Rico securities may have viable claims if their broker failed to follow suitability and supervision obligations:
+Investors who held any of the following types of Puerto Rico securities may have claims to evaluate if their broker failed to follow suitability and supervision obligations:

 Direct Bond Holdings